-Dr. David Lewis is an assistant professor of Exegetical Theology at Concordia Seminary, St. Louis.
+Dr. David Lewis is an associate professor of Exegetical Theology at Concordia Seminary, St. Louis.

 Lewis has been a faculty member since 2004.

 His areas of interest and expertise include biblical Greek, hermeneutics, the Synoptic Gospels (in particular the Gospel of Mark) and narrative criticism.

 He received a Doctor of Philosophy (Ph.D.), Master of Sacred Theology (S.T.M.) and Master of Divinity (M.Div.) from Concordia Seminary (2020, 1998, 1994).
 He received a Bachelor of Arts (B.A.) from California State University in Fullerton, Calif.
 (1988).

 He was pastor of Grace Lutheran Church in Crescent City, Calif.
 (1998-2004) and served as a guest instructor at Concordia Seminary (1995-98, 2003).